regresado/regreso/README.md

 Many environment variables are also required for Regreso development.
 These are also documented in the `.env.example` file.

 To install dependencies, run `pnpm install` and to build/start server, use `pnpm run dev` or `pnpm run build && pnpm run start`.

+### 🗺️ Roadmap

+Regreso has a detailed roadmap hosted as a github [project](/projects).
+Additionally, key upcoming work includes rss compatibility, local support, a mobile app, and auth/api overhaul.
+Follow open pull requests to keep up with progress!

 ## ⚙️ Tech Overview

 This project uses the [T3 Stack](https://create.t3.gg/) made by [@t3-oss](https://github.com/t3-oss):